ychang49265/YooJin-Chang_resume/README.md

 ## Projects

 **RTConnect** - _WebRTC, Websockets, React, Typescript, Node.js, Express, AWS, CSS, Sass, Tailwind_
-- Worked with a team to develop a React component library that allows developers to rapidly implement real-time video calls between two peers, expediting the process of setting up WebRTC, and decreasing the barrier of entry for those unfamiliar with the technology.
+- Collaborated with a team of engineers to develop a React component library that allows developers to rapidly implement real-time video calls between two peers, expediting the process of setting up WebRTC, and decreasing the barrier of entry for those unfamiliar with the technology.
-- Led the team in creating the landing page for the product, incorporating React Router to create a cohesive user experience, displaying multiple client views on a single page application, and creating intuitive routes using navigational components all while minimizing calls to the server to dynamically and conditionally render various page views.
+- Led the team in creating and designing the landing page for the product.
+Incorporated React Router to create a cohesive user experience, displaying multiple client views on a single page application, and creating intuitive routes using navigational components all while minimizing calls to the server to dynamically and conditionally render various page views.
 [View Website](https://www.rtconnect.org/) | [GitHub](https://github.com/oslabs-beta/RTConnect)

 **NoteTube** - _React, TypeScript Express, PostgreSQL API, CRUD_
-- Worked with a team to create an application that enables timestamped note-taking for youtube video content.
-- Used React to build reusable, modular frontend components with React Hooks to define, hold, and update state so as to enforce one-way data flow from parent components to child components while maintaining minimal re-renders
+- Created an application that enables timestamped note-taking for youtube video content.
+Used React to build reusable, modular frontend components with React Hooks to define, hold, and update state, enforcing one-way data flow from parent components to child components while maintaining minimal re-renders.
 - Employed static typing by harnessing the Typescript superset to give the code more structure, make it self-documenting resulting in less error-prone code and better performance at runtime.
 [GitHub](https://github.com/FTRI-9-Yeti-Crab/notetube)